ARTICLE I: Name and Offices

 Section 6.
 Parliamentary Rules.
 The rules of parliamentary procedure, as outlined in Robert’s Rules of order, except as they conflict with these By-Laws, shall govern the conduct of the meetings.
 The presiding officer may vary the normal order of business if circumstances dictate.

-To provide continuity, experience and knowledge of Association duties and responsibilities, an officer shall first be elected to fill the office of Secretary/Treasurer, and then progress to Second Vice-President, First Vice-President and then to President, unless normal progression is changed by vote of the membership.
+To provide continuity, experience and knowledge of Association duties and responsibilities, an officer shall first be elected to fill the office of Secretary/Treasurer, and then progress to Vice-Chairman, and then to Chairman of the Board, unless normal progression is changed by vote of the membership.

 ARTICLE VI: Indemnification